lean8086/postpone/README.md

 # Postpone v0.5.4
-Tool to manage a queue of tasks for browser-based apps.
+Tool to manage a queue of tasks for browser-based apps and games.

 ## Purpose
 Execute specified tasks, even those that had to be run when the browser window remained closed.